Talk to India's best Astrologers

 Enter your mobile number

-Celebrated as a grand affair in the Southern states of India, Ugadi has several legends and beliefs surrounding it.
+Celebrated as a grand affair in the Southern states of India, Telugu Ugadi is surrounded by several legends and beliefs.
 Most of these legends hint towards the unending cycle of life and the human capabilities to keep going through tough times.

-According to the Ugadi meaning, the translation of this word is 'the beginning of a new age', and its meaning derives from the age-old legend surrounding Lord Brahma and the creation of the Universe.
-While most people believe in different stories, this is the most popular.
+According to the Ugadi meaning, the word translates to “the beginning of a new age.”
+This meaning comes from an ancient legend linked to Lord Brahma and the creation of the Universe.
+Among the many stories people believe, this one is the most widely accepted.

-During the Samudra Manthan, the Asuras or demons tried to take the Amrita that was created.
+During the Samudra Manthan, the Asuras, or demons, tried to steal the Amrita that was created.
 So, in his Matsya form, Lord Vishnu saved the Amrit (Holy Nectar) from being taken by the demons.
 It is believed that Lord Vishnu saved Amrit on the day of Ugadi.

 Lastly, there is another story of Ugadi, which says that Lord Rama returned to Ayodhya on the day of Ugadi and set a mark for long celebrations that symbolised the win of good over evil and new beginnings.